-Here you have the best waterproof winter jackets for women for 2018 – 2019 winter season, all top-notch items from reliable brands, with either synthetic or down insulation.
+Here you have the best waterproof winter jackets for women for 2020, all top-notch items from reliable brands, with either synthetic or down insulation.

 There are many insulated winter jackets for women on the market, but the situation is quite different if you are looking for a waterproof one.
 If you have searched already you have probably noticed this, it is difficult to find them.
 This is why I have composed this list, it may be helpful.
 The jackets are ordered alphabetically so the numbers are not for ranking: